 John M. Templeton Jr., MD (1940-2015)

-Scholarship InformationThe 2024 scholarship deadline for receipt of Letters of Intent is May 12, 2023.
+Scholarship InformationThe 2024 scholarship deadline for receipt of Letters of Intent was May 12, 2023.
 Following receipt of the Letters of Intent, the Research-Scholarship Committee, along with the Chair of the Injury Control & Violence Prevention Committee and Research Division Chair will judge applicants on the basis of the merit of their proposal and the potential of the applicant of future contributions to the field of injury prevention.
 The top-ranked Letters of Intent will be invited to submit full proposals by July 20, 2023.
 The Research-Scholarship Committee, along with the Chair of the Injury Control & Violence Prevention Committee and Research Division Chair will review full proposals in August 2023 and select the final awardee.

 For official rules and regulations for this scholarship please refer here.